 Traveling by car in France: traffic rules and tolls

 - As of July 1, 2018, a maximum speed of 80 km/h applies to most roads outside built-up areas.
-A maximum speed of 90 km/h applies only on roads with central separation.
-On motorways, the maximum speed remains 110 or 130 km / h.
+A maximum speed of 90 km/h applies only on 2x2 roads without central separation.
+On motorways, the maximum speed remains 110 or 130 km/h.

 - Safety vests: make sure you have reflective safety vests in the car, which are mandatory for drivers and passengers – not only in France, but also in many other holiday countries.